I am running for State Representative for Ward 9

 We like to say that all men are created equal, but our policies don’t always show it.
 I will always advocate for those who are underrepresented.
 See some of my op-eds, where I expound on this.
 Black Lives absolutely and fundamentally matter.

 Candace is a Registered Nurse and mom of two.
-She has a teaching license and substitutes on occasion.
+She also has a teaching license and substitutes on occasion.
 She considers herself a Progressive Democrat.

 Get in Touch